Agata10/travel-log/README.md

  - Add places from search list to your trip

 2. Trips page
- - Add, view or delete trips.
-Add starting date and end date to your trip.
+ - Add, view or delete trips
+ - Add starting date and end date to your trip.

 3. Single trip page
  - Edit your trip, change name or dates